Information-theoretic signatures of causality in Bayesian networks and hypergraphs: PID Signatures of Causal Structures

 \section{PID Signatures of Causal Structures}

 In this section, we first introduce theoretical conditions to establish a bidirectional correspondence between causal roles and information-theoretic signatures for Bayesian networks.
 We then generalize these results to Bayesian hypergraphs, where the richer structural relationships enable more nuanced PID signatures for causal configurations.
 The proofs can be found in Appendix~\ref{app: proof}.
-We start by defining our problem and our assumptions, and establishing our theoretical building blocks.
+We start by defining our problem, desiderata\footnote{Desiderata are properties desired for the PID measures to fit in our causal discovery framework, whereas the assumptions are precise mathematical statements we accept as true to prove the theorems.} and assumptions, and establishing our theoretical building blocks.

-\begin{assumption}[Faithfulness] Throughout this paper, we assume faithfulness~\citep{spirtes2000causation}, i.e., all statistical independencies correspond precisely to the d-separations in the true causal graph. \end{assumption}

 \begin{desideratum}[Non-negative PID atoms] It is desirable that the choice of redundancy measure leads to non-negative atoms for all elements of the redundancy lattice: $\Pi_R(\alpha;T) \geq 0, \forall \alpha \in \mathcal{A}(S)$. \end{desideratum} As there is indeterminacy in the definition of the redundancy measure in PID~\citep{lizier2018information, rauh2014reconsidering}, Desideratum~\ref{des: nonnegative red} ensures that each lattice element contributes a meaningful (non-negative) amount of information to the PID decomposition (Eq.~\eqref{eq:redundancy_measure}).
 For bivariate PID (i.e., $d=2$ source variables), it is possible to decompose $I(S_1, S_2; T)$ into \textit{non-negative} unique, synergistic, and redundant components following \citet{e16042161}.
 For $d>2$, however, \citet{lyu2025multivariate} demonstrated that no redundancy measure can always guarantee non-negativity of all PID components while satisfying other intuitive desiderata, e.g., independent additivity guaranteeing that two independent variables have zero redundant information.